core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 The WebSocket endpoint is identified by a "wss" URI that is composed of the authority part of the "coaps+ws" URI and the well-known path "/.well-known/coap" {{RFC5785}}.
+The present specification formally updates {{RFC6455}}, extending the well-known URI mechanism defined in {{RFC7585}} to also cover the "wss" URI scheme defined in that document.
 The path and query parts of a "coaps+ws" URI identify a resource within the specified endpoint which can be operated on by the methods defined by CoAP.